-They offer holidays specifically designed for those in their 30s and 40s, and rate them according to intensity levels of the activity involved.
+They offer holidays specifically designed for those in their 30s and 40s and rate them according to the intensity levels of the activity involved.
 Exodus doesn’t designate an of these as ‘singles’ trips, though, so you may be in a group of mixed singles and couples, or even families, so it is best to check first if this is to your liking or not.

 Mercury Holidays offers a variety of package deals and escorted holidays, from river cruises to walking tours or train trips.
 Destinations range from UK gems to more exotic locations like Sri Lanka, Laos, Russia and Botswana.

 They provide a range of holidays with no ‘single supplement’ (which means you don’t have to pay extra to go as a single).
 These tours aren’t exclusive to singles, but as they tend to sell out rather quickly, there is a good chance there will be others singles along on the tour.

 Intrepid focuses on smaller groups, and on tapping into the local flair and culture with local guides and access to lesser-known local gems.
 They offer a worldwide range of tours and destinations too, so you’ll have a wealth of choices in front of you.

 Intrepid doesn’t currently offer exclusive singles-themed trips, but if you’re a single who isn’t necessarily looking to connect with other singles on a holiday, that won’t put you off.
 And who knows, if you are open to meeting another like-minded traveller, they may have the same idea as you.

 Tours are a great way to experience exotic locales and new cultures, and a singles tour is an excellent way to meet new people in an exciting environment.
 Knowing what you want out of it, and what to expect from each type of tour is important.